maevebaksa/Sudoku/readme.md

 in the main project folder to run the project directly.
 Cheers!

 If the above doesn't work, going through the development documentation will give further instructions.

+I'm not sure if this will work properly, though.